aphyr/risky/README.markdown

 A simple, lightweight object layer for Riak.

+    $ gem install risky

     class User < Risky
       bucket :users
     end

     User.new('clu', 'fights' => 'for the users').save
     User['clu']['fights'] #=> 'for the users'

-Built on top of seancribb's excellent riak-client, Risky provides basic infrastructure for designing models with attributes (including defaults and casting to/from JSON), validation, lifecycle callbacks, link-walking, mapreduce, and more.
+Built on top of seancribb's excellent riak-client, Risky provides basic infrastructure for designing models with attributes (including defaults and casting to/from JSON), conflict resolution, validation, lifecycle callbacks, link-walking, mapreduce, and more.
 Modules are available for timestamps, chronologically ordered lists, and basic secondary indexes.

 Risky does not provide the rich API of Ripple, but it also does not require activesupport.
 It strives to be understandable, minimal, and modular.
 Magic is avoided in favor of module composition and a compact API.

 Risky stores every instance of a model in a given bucket, indexed by key.
 Objects are stored as JSON hashes.

 Show me the code!
 -----------------